 Top 5 reasons to pay federal taxes with a credit card or gift card

 A number of credit cards earn cash rewards greater than 1.87%.
-The best of the best are two cards that earn 3% cash back in your first year of card membership:
+One great option is to earn 3% cash back in your first year of card membership:

 - 3% first year: